-The seven basic steps for effective public involvement in managing any project are:
+The seven basic steps for effective public involvement in any project are:

-- 1. Create a plan for public involvement activities with consideration for members of the public as previously noted.
+- 1. Create a plan for public involvement activities.
 The project budget should account for public involvement expenses.
 If the public involvement is significant, the KYTC should create a separate budget for this effort. - 2.
-"Identify" the affected populations, particularly in the traditionally underserved communities - 3.
-"Invite" those citizens to participate in the planning process. - 4.
-"Inform" the public of the planning and the project development processes for identifying and prioritizing transportation needs (e.g. existing conditions, issues and concerns, and potential solutions) - 5.
-"Involve" the affected community during the planning and project development and delivery process to express their concerns and needs (e.g. Conduct public involvement activities to collect the concerns and preferences of the public and assist the public to facilitate their involvement.
-This can include but is not limited to providing interpreters.) - 6.
+Identify the interested and affected public. - 3.
+Invite the public to participate in the process.
+Provide adequate accessibility to the meeting space and meeting materials. - 4.
+Inform the public of the existing conditions, issues and concerns, and potential solutions - 5.
+Conduct public involvement activities to collect the concerns and preferences of the public and assist the public to facilitate their involvement.
+This can include but is not limited to providing interpreters. - 6.
 Review and consider input, and provide feedback to the public.
-If significant time lapses between the public involvement meetings and the letting (aka construction advertising) of the project, consider updating the public through media, newsletters, websites and/or other means as appropriate. - 7.
-"Improve" the participation process by measuring the success of public participation and incorporate those "lessons learned" into future efforts (e.g. Evaluate the public involvement activities and improve the process accordingly.)
+If significant time lapses between the public involvement meetings and the letting of the project, consider updating the public through media, newsletters, websites and/or other means as appropriate. - 7.
+Evaluate the public involvement activities and improve the process accordingly.

-On the following page, Figure 5.0-3 Illustrates the summary process referred to as the "Five I's of Public Involvement.
+On the following page, Figure 5.0-3 Illustrates this process referred to as the "Five I's of Public Involvement.